Blue gourd vase Masao Tagai

 Width: 20.8cm x 20.8cm Height: 18.5cm

-This piece is a round jar-shaped vase covered entirely in a soft, sky-blue celadon glaze.
-The full, spherical body and tightly drawn rim accentuate the tension and tautness hidden within the vessel.
-Inside the highly transparent, thick glaze, subtle ice cracks run like a mesh, and when light hits them, the faint shadows of the cracks emerge from deep within.
-This piece truly exudes the clarity of the air after rain, and the mysterious beauty that classical celadon is known for.
+This piece is a round, pot-shaped vase entirely covered in a soft, sky-blue celadon glaze.
+The generous, spherical body is contrasted with a tightly drawn rim, highlighting the tension and tension inherent in the vessel's body.
+Within the highly transparent, thick glaze, subtle "ice cracks" run like a mesh, and when light hits them, the faint shadows of the cracks emerge from the depths.
+This piece truly exudes the clarity of the air after rain, combining with the mysterious beauty that classical celadon is known for.

-Round Vase Shape <br data-start="315" data-end="318">The body is nearly a perfect sphere, with lines that constantly change depending on the angle from which it is viewed.
-The reflections created by the succession of curved surfaces softly reflect the surrounding scenery, incorporating the shadows of the tea room and the hanging scrolls in the tokonoma alcove, making the vessel itself function as a "mirror of space."
+The body is nearly a perfect sphere, and its lines constantly change depending on the angle from which it is viewed.
+The reflections created by the continuous curves softly reflect the surrounding scenery, capturing the shadows of the tea room and the hanging scrolls in the alcove, making the vessel itself function as a "mirror of space."

-Narrow neck and small edge <br data-start="441" data-end="444">The rim is slightly curved outwards, revealing a dull silver-grey colour derived from the iron.
-This is the result of the "iron rim" technique, in which the glaze is applied very thinly and then lightly oxidised towards the end of the firing.
-The aim is to tighten the generosity of the pale blue, and to naturally draw the eye upwards when flowers are inserted.
+Narrow neck and fore edge <br data-start="441" data-end="444">The rim is slightly curved outwards, revealing a dull silver-gray colour derived from the iron.
+This is the result of the "iron rim" technique, in which a very thin layer of glaze is applied and then light oxidation is added towards the end of the firing.
+This tightens the generosity of the pale blue, and aims to naturally draw the eye upward when flowers are inserted.

 Adjusting the glaze

-By using a process called "reduction" that suppresses the amount of iron powder and converts it to an oxidized state in the final stage of firing, a pure blue color without any reddish tinge is achieved.
+By using a "reduction process" that suppresses iron powder and converts it to an oxidized state in the final stage of firing, a pure blue color without any reddish tinge is achieved.

-Difference in shrinkage between the clay and the glaze layer
+Difference in shrinkage between the clay and glaze layer

-Feldspar is mixed into the clay to give it a slightly higher expansion coefficient than the glaze.
-Rapid cooling after firing causes the glaze surface to crack finely, resulting in uniform cracking and indentation.
+Feldspar is blended into the clay, giving it a slightly higher expansion coefficient than the glaze.
+Rapid cooling after firing causes the glaze surface to crack finely, creating a uniform pattern of cracks and indentations.

 Mirror finish